stop waisting money

 WIFI & BlueTooth.
 Ensure that the machine has both WI-FI and Bluetooth adapters.

 Drivers and Adapters.
-Some computer makes such as LENOVO and ASUS supply you with the computer's drivers (drivers are the software establishing and running your graphics, sound, processor, touchpad, etc. etc. etc).
+Some computer makers such as LENOVO and ASUS supply you with the computer's drivers (drivers are the software establishing and running your graphics, sound, processor, touchpad, etc. etc. etc).
 This is crucial to have as you may reload your computer yourself should it ever be needed (a virus that deleted or corrupted your drivers, need to reinstall your computer, etc.) If you don't have these drivers you will have to pay R480+ just to have this installed again.
 When you open MY COMPUTER, you will see a folder on one of the drives called DRIVERS and APPLICATIONS.
-Immediately get a blank DVD disk and burn these two folders on that disk to be your backup disk.
-I have seen many computers that were "fixed" that never worked the same as when the owner bought it, simply because the people whom "fixed" it did not have the correct drivers.
+Immediately get a blank DVD disc and burn these two folders on that disk to be your backup disk.
+I have seen many computers that were "fixed" that never worked the same as when the owner bought it, simply because the people who "fixed" it did not have the correct drivers.
 I personally will never buy a computer if I don't get the drivers (either on disk or available from the disk).
+A wonderful REAL free driver program (must be connected to the Internet to download the drivers) is Driver Booster (https://www.iobit.com/en/index.php?s).
+Be careful as MOST driver programs only scan and identify the drivers, but once you click INSTALL, you must pay.

 As soon as you buy your computer and switch it on, create a RESTORE POINT (1st point).
 Should something happen, and if anything can happen, it probably will happen, you can reset your machine to that point and recover the computer.
-If you don't have a RESTORE POINT, you will either loose your computer or pay a LOT of MONEY to fix it.
+If you don't have a RESTORE POINT, you will either lose your computer or pay a LOT of MONEY to fix it.
 There is no RESTORE POINT when you switch it on for the first time.
 You need to create the 1st one yourself.
+To create a RESTORE POINT, enter RESTORE POINT into the Windows Search Bar and select CREATE NEW RESTORE POINT.

 WHAT YOU GET WHEN YOU BUY A LAPTOP ...